Leaving already?

 Having a small number of tasks placed before you, such as three, will be doable.
 Checking them off one by one will also feel quite pleasing.

-Make a list of a few things that you would like to have accomplished in your work by the end of the day.
+Make a list of a few things by using the daily planner app that you would like to have accomplished in your work by the end of the day.
 Check off the items on your priority list as you go through the day.

 That way, you will not only feel that you have accomplished something, but you will have accomplished a good deal of work for the day.